-Pictured second is the Lancaster County Court House.
+Pictured is the Lancaster Jail and the County Court House.
 Lancaster County was formed in 1785.
 It was originally part of the Camden District, and was named after Lancaster County in Pennsylvania.
 In 1791 part of it was removed to form Kershaw County.

 Scotch-Irish settlers from Pennsylvania began settling the area during the mid 1700s.
 It was called the Waxhaw settlement and was the birthplace of President Andrew Jackson (1767-1845).
 During the Revolutionary War, British Lt.
 Col. Banastre Tarleton from this neck of the woods earned the nickname of Bloody Tarleton when he massacred American troops in this vicinity on the 29th day of May 1780.